QUEST CORE PLUS

 SPRING TERM SPECIALIZATIONS – September to November

 Core Course graduates will be able to select 1 of the electives below as areas of specialization.
-All students will remain on a physical fitness program, but this would be largely self-managed by Core Course graduates, setting their own physical fitness goals for the course.
-Core Plus students are given more responsibility and take on leadership roles assisting with the management of the Spring program students.
+All participants will remain on a physical fitness program, but this would be largely self-managed by Core Course graduates, setting their own physical fitness goals for the course.
+Core Plus students are given more responsibility and take on leadership roles assisting with the management of the Spring program participants.

 The Spring term is also an “expedition” term.
-Core plus students will usually have 2 major trips.
+Core plus participants will usually have 2 major trips.
 The first trip is to Zululand where SCUBA diving and Ocean Skippers courses at Sodwana Bay are the main activities, and we also try to include some game capture work for those not doing Skippers.
 The second trip is to the Western Cape where we have about 7 days hiking and rock climbing in the Cederberg mountains, after which they have the option of doing various ocean sailing courses in the Langebaan lagoon on the West Coast.
+These trips and activities are for all students staying for the Spring term and are over above the specialisation that each Core plus student chooses below.

 Below is a guide to the typical options available for Specialization: